ED set to quiz Farooq Abdullah in money laundering case again

 New Delhi, Aug 19: The Enforcement Directorate (ED) has decided to question, former Jammu and Kashmir chief minister, Farooq Abdullah in connection with the alleged financial irregularities in the cricket association case.

 Abdullah was questioned on July 31 at Chandigarh, but the agency was not satisfied with his replies, following which a decision to question him once again was taken.
-He is likely to be questioned along with former general secretary fo the Jammu and Kashmir Cricket Association, Muhammad Saleem Khan, a source in the ED tells OneIndia.
+He is likely to be questioned along with former general secretary of the Jammu and Kashmir Cricket Association, Muhammad Saleem Khan, a source in the ED tells OneIndia.

 Detained at home; "dictatorial" authority invoked in J&K: Farooq Abdullah